 Step3: Unzip the downloaded file

-Once downloaded, use below command to extract the installer of OpenSSL by using tar command.
+Once downloaded, use the below command to extract the installer of OpenSSL by using the tar command.

 #tar -zxf <compressed installer directory>